JosunLP/vscode-taskexplorer/README.md

 # PROJECT ON HOLD

-# IF YOU HAVE KIDS, HUG THEM EVERY CHANCE YOU GET
+# IF YOU HAVE KIDS, HUG THEM.
+EVERY CHANCE YOU GET.

-# I LOST MY DAUGHTER, AND AM FOREVER BROKEN
+# I LOST MY DAUGHTER.
+AND AM FOREVER BROKEN.

 **The most downloaded task related extension on the Marketplace**